sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Implementations MUST implement HTTP Strict Transport Security, as specified in [[rfc6797]].

-All clients MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the OAuth 2.0 Threat Model and Security Considerations document [[rfc6819]].
+All Clients MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the OAuth 2.0 Threat Model and Security Considerations document [[rfc6819]].
 For all Tokens, the JSON Web Token Best Current Practices [[rfc8725]] SHOULD be applied.